 The Effects of Dagga On the Human Brain

-What we have nowadays is not the same drug as was smoked even 15 years ago.
-Genetically modified strains of dagga have been in existence for the last 5 to 10 years and the strains active THC yields are getting more potent each year.
-Second to this fact that dagga users are finding ever more inventive ways to refine and take enriched THC resins, which in turn amplifies the potential of addiction.
+Genetically modified strains of cannabis have been in existence for the last 5 to 10 years and the strain’s active THC yields are getting more potent each year.
+In addition to this, dagga users are finding ever more inventive ways to refine and take enriched THC resins, which in turn amplifies the potential of addiction.
 Hash oil or honey, wax or budder or shatter are concentrates so potent that their use has sent quite a few people to the emergency room.